 SHOP TILL YOU DROP

 Is next to the red-light district around Zeedijk.
-There are many good Chinese restaurants in the area, fairly cheap, good, and usually with authentic Chinese cuisine.
-Some do not have a drinks license so you may finish up drinking tea.
+There are many good Chinese restaurants in the area, fairly cheap, and usually with authentic Chinese cuisine.
+Some do not have a drinks license so you may end up drinking tea.